Thefrank/freebsd-port-sooners/Prowlarr_Installation_TrueNAS_GUI.md

 `service prowlarr start`

-If everything went according to plan then prowlarr should be up and running on the IP of the jail!
+If everything went according to plan then prowlarr should be up and running on the IP of the jail (port 9696)!

 (You can now safely close the shell)